coffee-cup/zig-kv/README.md

   try kv.put("one", "1");
   _ = try kv.get("hello");

-  // Save the key-value pairs to a file try kv.save("test.json");
+  // Save the key-value pairs to a file (also optional) try kv.save("test.json");
 }
 ```